tommyktech/youtube-title-blacklist/README.md

 Or if you wish to [leave a message](https://streamlabs.com/creativebuilds/tip)

-## This starter consists of the following parts
+## This project consists of the following parts

 - Background script (vanilla TS)
 - Content script (vanilla TS)